 - In newspapers and magazines,

 - And inside of your head!

 Copywriting is a creative, and somehow fun, job to do, even if you’re not a copywriter yourself.

-You might need to come up with different copies for a product you’re marketing for, a service you provide, a website you launched, or even a blog you’re maintaining.
+You might need to come up with different copies of a product you’re marketing for, a service you provide, a website you launched, or even a blog you’re maintaining.

 Yet, you can always hire a copywriter!

-Recently, the freelance copywriter job has become very known and thousands of skilled, creative soles are taking it as a career.
+Recently, the freelance copywriter job has become very well-known and thousands of skilled, creative soles are taking it as a career.